bkon/bkon.github.io/src/_posts/2016-12-01-using-refs-in-react.md

 * I want a reusable React component which works like an expandable menu button following the [Google material design guidelines](https://material.google.com/motion/material-motion.html#material-motion-what-makes-a-good-transition)
-* this component should be flexible enough to allow arbitrary content to de displayed inside the button and menu area.
+* This component should be flexible enough to allow arbitrary content to be displayed inside the button and menu area.
-* container size is not known beforehand, as the length of the button text and menu context may vary, so straightforward approach using CSS animations does not work.
+* The container size is not known beforehand, as the length of the button text and the height of the menu content may vary, so straightforward approach using CSS animations does not work.
 * [react-css-transition-replace](https://github.com/marnusw/react-css-transition-replace)
 cannot be used, as it does not handle container width changes.